 Janette Knowlton indicated that it would be beneficial for MPO Board Members to provide her with any recommended additional revisions to the interview questions that had been provided to them.
 Commissioner Constance, Commissioner Tiseo and Mayor Matthews provided their suggestions.

 Commissioner Tiseo inquired about how the MPO Director’s salary was funded.
 Gary Harrell provided background on the MPO’s tentative federal and state funding sources which would allow for a salary figure of plus or minus $100,000.
-Commissioner Tiseo noted that a constituent had asked about the source of the MPO’s funding and local funding was involved.
+Commissioner Tiseo noted that a constituent had asked about the source of the MPO’s funding and whether local funding was involved.
 Gary Harrell noted that although the MPO received some administrative services from Charlotte County, the MPO was officially a separate organization that worked on behalf of all three local governments, which was key to obtaining a successful MPO.

 7. Public Comments on Agenda Items

 There were no public comments.
 A request was made by Commissioner Constance to reorder future agendas to always place the Public Comments on Agenda Items section just after the Additions and Deletions to the Agenda.
-MPO Chair Tiseo concurred with this .
+MPO Chair Tiseo concurred with this request.

 8. Chairs’ Reports: